-We used the latest version of the ROMS model (version 3.9) at the date of publication of this deliverable.
-However, numerical details and a complete model description, user documentation, and source code are available at the ROMS website1 for future checks and improvements.
+We used the latest version of the ROMS model (version 3.9) at this deliverable's publication date.
+However, numerical details, a complete model description, user documentation, and source code are available on the ROMS website for future checks and improvements.